 Course Learning Outcomes

 1 an awareness and understanding of the background, fundamentals and theory of traditional and emerging media and how these relate to the communication of science.
 2 the ability to produce reports and written communications suitable for government and policymakers, newspaper articles and online publication.
-3 oral communication skills from speeches to soundbites.
-4 online communication skills using social media 5 radio, print and television media management skills.
-6 the ability to build and maintain a network of contacts.
-7 an appreciation of the scope and diversity of science communication.
-8 development of responsible, ethical and respectful attitudes as the field undergoes disruptive change fuelled by rapid technology
+3 the ability to write a scientific paper suitable for publishing in a refereed journal.
+4 oral communication skills from speeches to soundbites.
+5 online communication skills from blog posts to viral videos.
+6 radio, print and television media management skills.
+7 the ability to build and maintain a network of contacts.
+8 an appreciation of the scope and diversity of science communication.
+9 development of responsible, ethical and respectful attitudes as the field undergoes disruptive change fuelled by rapid technology advancement.

 University Graduate Attributes